Luckily with duck calls, there isn’t many “parts” involved. Most of the parts are fairly inexpensive, other than some wood types and acrylic.

 - Wood Blanks: These are simply blocks of wood.
 Usually around 2×2″ square cut down to 3-4″ in length then drilled with a 5/8″ hole before turning on the lathe.
 The wood is usually dried in a kiln or left to dry over time.
 Other woods, such as burl, may have spots where the wood has deteriorated, also known as “punky”.
 In order to use these woods, they will need to be stabilized, by a process where acrylic resins is pressure forced into the wood to fill in any voids.

-- Acrylic Blanks: Cast acrylic blanks come in tons of colors and sizes.
+- Acrylic/Polyester Resin Blanks: Cast acrylic or polyester resin blanks come in tons of colors and sizes.
 They are usually already round in a rod, but some are still in a square shape.
-They make great looking calls, with a different sound that wood but are a little more difficult to turn and take more care and time to drill and turn. some acrylics, known as extruded acrylic are very hard and brittle and not usually advised for hand turning.
+They make great looking calls, with a different sound that wood.
+They can be a little more difficult to turn and take more care and time to drill and turn than wood.
+Some acrylics, known as extruded acrylic are very hard and brittle and not usually advised for hand turning.

 - Other Blanks: Calls can be made out of nearly anything.
-Legal ivory, antlers, plastic, metal, pressed/laminated wood, etc.
+Legal ivory, antlers, plastic, metals, pressed/laminated wood, etc.